sahilrajput03/devopswithkubernetes/learn-sops/README.md

 # Learn about sops

 ## base64 encoding
-My pixabay api (https://pixabay.com/api/docs/) key in secrets and keepass safe.
+My pixabay api (https://pixabay.com/api/docs/) key in `devopswithkubernetes/secrets` file and keepass safe.

 Its base 64 encoded version can be obtained by: